leloykun/sequential-game-theory-simulations/README.md

 TODO
 TODO use sklearn to analyze agent performance vs. qlearning parameters (tho not sure wether I'll use logistic regression then graph the results or create a mathematical model with linear regression)
+TODO use seaborn facet grid to graph data

 ## Developer
 - Franz Louis Cesista